 Philip Fisher passed away at the age of 96 in March 2004, in San Mateo, California.

-Brad W. Pyles regularly presents to audiences at investing seminars and educational workshops across the country and currently works as a capital markets analyst at Fisher Investments with a focus on Materials and macroeconomic strategy.
+Brad W. Pyles regularly presents to audiences at investing seminars and educational workshops across the country and currently works as a capital markets analyst at Fisher Investments.
 Prior to his current role, he was an equity research analyst covering the Materials sector.
 He graduated from UCLA with a BA in Business Economics and a minor in Mathematics.

 Aaron M. Azelton was an equity research at Fisher Investments until 2010.
 Aaron graduated from the University of California at Berkeley with a BA in Economics.